Who Cares 2019: Executive Summary

 Between 2011 and 2017, federal data showed an increase of 8 percent in the number of children living in foster care.
 Federal officials have noted that this coincided with an increase in the number of cases where substance abuse was listed as a reason for removal.

-We can say that, in 2019, data collected directly from states by The Chronicle shows that the national total is declining, even as some states continue to grapple with surging numbers of youth.
+We can say that, in 2019, data collected directly from states by The Imprint shows that the national total is declining, even as some states continue to grapple with surging numbers of youth.

 AFCARS produces a report on youth in care each year.
 However, the data in those collections lag behind by more than a full calendar year.
 The most recent report, for 2017, tallies 442,950 kids in foster care.